Sudirman railway station: History

 Currently, Sudirman Station is connected to Dukuh Atas BNI MRT station via the Kendal tunnel, a former vehicle underpass which was converted into a pedestrian area in 2019 as part of the redevelopment project.
-Sudirman Station is also within walking distance to Transjakarta BRT stops Dukuh Atas, which serves corridor 1, and Galunggung, which serves corridor 4 and 6.
+Sudirman Station is also within walking distance to Transjakarta BRT stations Dukuh Atas, which serves corridor 1, and Galunggung, which serves corridor 4 and 6.
 In 2022, to alleviate crowding on the station, the nearby BNI City began serving Cikarang Loop Line trains starting 30 July 2022.
-On 28 August 2023, a multi-purpose crossing bridge that connects the station with the Dukuh Atas BNI LRT station was opened to the public.
+On 28 August 2023, a multi-purpose crossing bridge that connects the station with the Dukuh Atas LRT station was opened to the public.

 Station layout

 This station has two railway tracks.
 Both tracks are straight tracks without railroad switch.